Political Text Scaling Meets Computational Semantics: Quantitative Evaluation

 Each unsupervised scaling technique assumes the existence of an underlying position/policy dimension across the documents under study.
-When processing transcripts of speeches from the European Parliament, \cite{Proksch2010PositionSpeeches} have shown to which extent the dimension that Wordfish determines corresponds better to the parties' positions towards deeper EU integration than to their traditional left-to-right ideological positions.
-In this work, we extend such analysis in order to understand whether \emph{a)} a scaling approach aware of semantics would better capture such dimension, \emph{b)} EU integration positioning correlates in particular with a specific subset of linguistic traits, \emph{c)} the left-to-right ideological dimension could also emerge, once we isolate certain textual features, and \emph{d)} these findings hold across different languages.
+When processing transcripts of speeches from the European Parliament, \citet{Proksch2010PositionSpeeches} have shown that the dimension induced by Wordfish from EP speeches correlates better with parties' positions towards deeper EU integration than with their traditional Right-Left ideological positions.
+In this work, we replicate their analysis in order to validate their findings for Wordfish and test whether the same holds for semantically informed scaling with SemScale.

-As done by \cite{Proksch2010PositionSpeeches}, we consider the positions of the parties under study derived from the Chapel Hill expert survey (years 2002 and 2006, respectively for the 5th and 6th legislation)\footnote{\url{https://www.chesdata.eu/our-surveys/}} regarding the European integration process and a broad left-right ideology.
-The authors also conducted a more extensive analysis of the correlation of Wordfish, considering also National party positions and roll-call votes.
-We decided to focus only on EU integration and right-left ideology as the authors found that the scaling produced by Wordfish highly correlated with the first, but not with the second of these dimensions.

-To study the extent of the correlation of the scaling with the known positions, we compute the pairwise accuracy (PA), i.e., the percentage of pairs with parties in the same order, as well as Pearson and Spearman ($r_S$) correlation ($r_P$).
-While PA and Spearman correlation estimate the correctness of the ranking order, Pearson correlation also captures the extent to which the distances between party positions are reflected.
-In the tables presented we report the average of each measure across the five languages under study.
-This will highlight on how much the scaling correlates with known positions of parties; breakdown of the results for each language are available in the online appendix.
-Additionally, we present visual representations of the robustness of the inferred party positions across different languages.
+We follow \citet{Proksch2010PositionSpeeches} and consider as ground truth the positions of the parties under study derived from the Chapel Hill expert survey (years 2002 and 2006, respectively for the 5th and 6th legislative term)\footnote{\url{https://www.chesdata.eu/our-surveys/}} regarding the European integration process and a broad Right-Left ideology.
+We assess the quality of the scaling output by looking at the correlation of the results with positions assigned by human experts.
+We compute the pairwise accuracy (PA), i.e., the percentage of pairs with parties in the same order, as well as Pearson ($r_P$) and Spearman ($r_S$) correlation.
+While PA and Spearman correlation estimate the correctness of the ranking order, Pearson correlation also captures the extent to which the ground truth distances between party positions are correctly captured by the automatically induced scale.
+In the result tables, we report the average of each measure across the five languages under study.
+This will highlight how much the scaling results correlate with known positions of parties; a breakdown of the results for each language is available in the online appendix.
+Additionally, we present visual representations of the robustness of the inferred party positions across different languages. \\